gheja/jsstuffs/src/synth/README.md

 First tick the ```note``` is played, the next tick: ```note + x```, the next tick: ```note + y```, then repeat.

 Example: ```C-1 037```, first tick: ```C1```, next tick: ```C1 + 3 = Eb1```, next tick: ```C1 + 7 = G1```, then repeat.

+### 1xx Portamento up
+**xx**: speed

+This command is used to slide the sample pitch up.

+Note: If Amiga frequence table is used, the sliding will be non-linear (the speed depends on the frequency).

+Actually sliding (really tone stepping) is being performed at every tick since command is active.
+So the final tone depends on the **xx** parameter.

+Example: TODO

+### 2xx Portamento down
+**xx**: speed

+This command is used to slide the sample pitch down.

+Note: If Amiga frequence table is used, the sliding will be non-linear (the speed depends on the frequency).

+Actually sliding (really tone stepping) is being performed at every tick since command is active.
+So the final tone depends on the **xx** parameter.

+Example: TODO

+### 3xx Tone portanemto
+**xx**: speed

+This command is used together with a note, and will slide to its frequency.

+If glissando mode is set (by E3x command), the frequency will be rounded to the nearest halftone.

+Example: TODO

+### 4xy	Vibrato
+**x**: rate, **y**: depth

+Adds frequency vibrato to the channel with a specified rate and speed.

+Set vibrato mode command (E4x) can be used to change the vibrato waveform.

+Example: TODO